dotnet/arcade/Documentation/CorePackages/Publishing.md

     We suggest you to use the stage name *build* and have only one build stage.
 However, that's not a requirement.
 If you choose to use a different stage name or need to use multiple build stages you'll need to pass the name of the stage(s) to the `post-build.yml` template (see table on next section).

 1. Import the`eng\common\templates\post-build\post-build.yml` Arcade template at the end of the build definition.
 This will import all default test, validate and publishing stages provided by Arcade.
-For a single stage publishing infrastructure that reduces UI clutter and additionally, some classes of changes (e.g. addition of new channels) can be added to the infrastructure without requiring an arcade update in a consumer repository, set `publishingInfraVersion` to 3.
 The bottom part of your build definition will look like this:

     ```YAML
     - ${{ if and(ne(variables['System.TeamProject'], 'public'), notin(variables['Build.Reason'], 'PullRequest')) }}: